nirrozenbaum/kubestellar_transport_demo/README.md

 1. git
 1. kubectl

+❗ Pay attention that the following instructions clones repos from git.
+In order to avoid overriding your work, please run the steps on a clean directory and do a cleanup once done.

-## Setup the env
+## Setup the Space-Framework
-1. Deploy kind cluster using the following command:
+1. Deploy kind cluster to host space-management using the following command:
 ```
 bash <(curl -s https://raw.githubusercontent.com/kubestellar/kubestellar/main/space-framework/test/example/create_kind_cluster.sh)
 ```